 |

-Various radiometric methods can be used to determin the age of a rock, depending on whether the rock contains various instable (radioactive) isotopes.
-Generally (for reasons of costs) only one single method is used.
+Various radiometric methods can be used to determine the age of a rock, depending on whether the rock contains various unstable radioactive isotopes.
+Generally, for reasons of cost, only one single method is used.
 However, if the same rock is measured using different methods, it is possible to get distinguished and systematic deviations.

-Today, a number of various methods (based on radio isotopes) are used for determination of age.
+Today, a number of various methods based on radioisotopes are used for determination of age.
 If the results of these methods are to be credible, they should agree at least within the usually estimated tolerance limits.
 As a rule, they do not even come close.
-Since the deviations in the measurements show systematic and repeatable deviations, a systematic error must be present in the measuring methods and/or the evaluation.
+Since the measurements show systematic and repeatable deviations, a systematic error must be present in the measuring methods and/or the evaluation.

 |